sudheerj/vuejs-interview-questions-korean/README.md

        // ...
      }
      ```
-     Now both ComponentA and ComponentB can be used inside ComponentC‘s template.
+     Now both ComponentA and ComponentB can be used inside ComponentC's template.

      In **global registration**, you need to export all common or base components in a separate file.
 But some of the popular bundlers like `webpack` make this process simpler by using `require.context` to globally register base components in the below entry file(one-time).